Fliplet/fliplet-cli/docs/API/libraries/handlebars.md

 # Using Handlebars in your apps

-To use [Handlebars](https://handlebarsjs.com/) in your apps, you just need to include `handlebars` package in your screen or app's dependencies via Fliplet Studio.

-Once you do so, the `Handlebars` command will be available in your screens.
+All screens of your Fliplet app already include [Handlebars](https://handlebarsjs.com/) hence you can start using it straight away.
 Here's a quick example following the official Handlebars docs:

 ```js
 // Compile a template in JavaScript by using Handlebars.compile